joshuakempfert/lammps_dump_reader/README.md

 ## Description
 This is a LAMMPS dump file parser/manipulator.
+Its main purpose is to manipulate LAMMPS dump files that have multiple timesteps.

 ## Files
 - 'dump_reader': Package for parsing and manipulating LAMMPS dump files